Political, inter-parliamentary and multilateral cooperation

 11 February 1992 - established diplomatic relations.

-In December 1992, the Federal Republic of Germany opened the Embassy in Almaty.
+In December 1992, the Federal Republic of Germany opened the Embassy in Almaty, which moved to Astana in 2007.

 In September 1993, the Republic of Kazakhstan opened the Embassy in Bonn, in 1999 it was relocated to Berlin.